Amika Starr

 Education

-- BA from the University of Nevada, Reno-- double major in Gender, Race, and Identity and International Affairs
+- B.A., University of Nevada, Reno May 2024, Gender, Race, and Identity and International Affairs